Are your BHAGs holding you back?

 You know what a BHAG is, right?
 It’s a Big Hairy Audacious Goal (pronounced like this: Bee Hag).

-I’m sure you have a few BHAGs in your junk drawer.
+I’m sure you have a few BHAGs lurking in your consciousness.
 They might relate to getting more exercise or losing weight or stopping smoking.
-Or writing.
+Or to writing.

 • I’m going to run a marathon